mbhulin/OrientTutorial/database_schema.md

 OrientDB offers a third mode, the **schema-hybrid** or **schema-mixed mode**, where some properties are fixed and other ones can be freely defined by the users.
 Read more about the different modes in the [OrientDB dcumentation](http://orientdb.com/docs/last/orientdb.wiki/Graph-Schema.html).

 In this tutorial we will use the schema-full mode to avoid errors especially when different applications acces the database.
-1. First we will define the schema following the information about the [world-model]()
+1. First we will define the schema following the information about the [world-model](motivation.md).
+2. Then we will implement the schema using a Java program.